montasim/Next-Level-Web-Development/README.md

             <a href="./missions/mission-3/module-10/notes.md"> Module 10: SDLC, Requirement Analysis and Project Setup </a>
         </li>
         <li>
-            <a href="./missions/mission-3/module-11/notes.md"> Module 11: How to setup and organize your project professionally </a>
+            <a href="./missions/mission-3/module-11/notes.md"> Module 11: How to set up and organize your project professionally </a>
         </li>
         <li>
             <a href="./missions/mission-3/module-12/notes.md"> Module 12: Building The Auth Service Part 2 </a>